Significant-Gravitas/AutoGPT/docs/content/forge/components/built-in-components.md

 | `shell_denylist`         | List of prohibited shell commands                    | `List[str]`                 | `[]`              |
 | `docker_container_name`  | Name of the Docker container used for code execution | `str`                       | `"agent_sandbox"` |

+All shell command configurations are expected to be for convience only.
+This component is not secure and should not be used in production environments.
+It is recommended to use more appropriate sandboxing.

 ### CommandProvider

 - `execute_shell` execute shell command